We are here to grow up. That is the essence of the spiritual journey. It is the work of a True Human Being.

 Deena Metzger said, “The response determines everything that follows.”
 Well.
 It certainly influences some of the things that follow.
-If we always see the same things in the same ways, our response will always be predictable, routine.
+If we always see the same things in the same ways, our response will always be predictable, routine, contrived and shallow.
 That is no way to live.

 We have to live as Jesus did.
 Jesus didn’t do anything that was expected of him.
 He didn’t do anything by the book—or the same way he did it last week.
 And, what has the church done in the name of following Jesus?
 Worshiped the book!
 Jesus threw the book away—the church enshrined it.
 The church covered it in leather, and highlighted the words of Jesus in red.
 Everybody in the church does it the way it is supposed to be done—predictably, routinely—“decently and in order”—“as year succeeds to year.”
 The church is a dysfunctional family, with everyone playing the part assigned to her, to him, saying only the things that are supposed to be said, in unison, on cue.

 No four letter words, please.
 And, if one slips out, make sure it is of the mild variety, like hell, or damn, and then be quick to say, “Pardon my French,” and twitter a bit.
 And, no questions allowed, certainly none questioning the way things have always been thought and done.